College Credit Plus

 Important Upcoming Dates

-Before March 31: Complete School Counseling Requirement – public and nonpublic students
+Before the college term begins: Complete School Counseling Requirement – public and nonpublic students

 Feb.
-3 - April 1: Submit Letter of Intent – all students
+3 - May 1: Submit Letter of Intent – public students

 College Credit Plus for Students & Families

 Ohio’s College Credit Plus can help you earn college and high school credits at the same time by taking college courses from community colleges or universities.
 The purpose of this program is to promote rigorous academic pursuits and to provide a wide variety of options to college-ready students.
 Taking a college course from a public college or university College Credit Plus is free.
 That means no cost for tuition, books or fees if you attend public school in the state of Ohio.
 If you choose to attend a private college or are homeschooled, you may have limited costs.